 We consider testing a part of the app or software development stage since it is done mostly simultaneously.
 But it is a complex and crucial process that encompasses different activity types:

-Functional testing—the application testers perform this according to the QA plan to check if the features deliver planned and expected experience.
+- Functional testing—the application testers perform this according to the QA plan to check if the features deliver the planned and expected experience.

-Device-specific testing—an app version may work perfectly on one phone and won’t even start on another.
-To prevent this kind of situation, we test the app on multiple devices and operating systems.
+- Device-specific testing—an app version may work perfectly on one phone and won’t even start on another.
+We test the app on multiple devices and operating systems to prevent this situation.

-User-acceptance testing—done by app owner or future users.
+- User-acceptance testing—done by the app owner or future users.

 When testers find irregularities, they add bugs to the backlog so that developers can solve them in subsequent iterations or sprints.